alvarobartt/investpy/README.md

 You can check all the available equities for the **Spanish Stock Market** in this list from Investing: https://es.investing.com/equities/spain

-(**NOTE**: you will need an active HTTP connection in order to get the scrapper working.
+(**NOTE**: you will need an active HTTP connection in order to get the scraper working.
 As a temporary solution, you can just store the retrieved pandas.DataFrame in a CSV so you can work with that data offline.)

 ## Future Work Ideas